 DietOther sea stars, tunicate worms and algae

-- Bat star is most commonly reddish-orange or mottled white, but can be found in a variety of patterns and colors including brown, green, purple or pink.
+- Most commonly reddish-orange or mottled white, but can be found in a variety of patterns and colors including brown, green, purple or pink.

 - This sea star typically has a radius of about 4 inches (10 cm) but can reach 6 to 8 inches (15-20 cm).

-- Bat star is an omnivore and a scavenger.
-Its favorite prey includes other sea stars, tunicate worms and algae.
+- Omnivore and a scavenger; its favorite prey includes other sea stars, tunicate worms and algae.

-- The mouth of the bat star is located on its underside, and it extends its stomach out of its mouth and digests its food externally.
+- The mouth of the bat star is located on its underside, and it extends its stomach out of its mouth to digest its food externally.

 - A large group of bat stars will sometimes engulf the carcass of a decaying animal and consume it.

 - Occurs primarily along the U.S. Pacific coast from Alaska to San Diego, with small numbers encountered in Mexico.